jepersson/jepersson.github.io/_posts/2017-05-07-p2-surviving-titanic.md

-*This is the second post dedicated to my Udacity nanodegree and this time the project is my first go at doing a full data analysis from start to finish using python notebooks and the pandas library (together with scipy and statsmodels).
+*This is the second post dedicated to my Udacity nanodegree and this time the project is my first go at doing a full data analysis from start to finish using python notebook and pandas (together with scipy and statsmodels).
-To give focus to the overarching process there are some choices made to simplify the analysis, as you will see.
+To give focus to the overarching process I have made some choices in order to simplify the analysis, as you will see.
 I am planning to give more focus on the data wrangling, model building, and visualization/communication phases in upcoming posts.*